ilyasolgun11/paws-play-pp1/README.md

 - Once the user fill's out all required fields and clicks submit they will be navigates to the eligibility-submission.html page.

 ![Eligibility form](assets/images/readme/eligibility-form.png)

+### Eligibility About Our Story Section Content: <a name="about-our-story"></a>

+- This section displays an illustration of the founders Grace and Thomas Shelby (yes this is a reference to the netflix series "The Peaky Blinders").
+- This section also displays a paragraph of how they got started and the vision behind the company; in a short summary they both love dog's and want a safe and enjoyable environment for them.